Q. How are you protecting my privacy?

 Q. What if I want to drop out of the study?

-Q. What if I miss one of the questionnaires?
+Q. What if I miss one of the surveys?

-A. If you miss a questionnaire, don’t panic.
+A. If you miss a survey, don’t panic.
 Just re-join us at the next one.

 Q. I can’t log in, what do I do?

-A. If you get your email for the next questionnaire and find that your unique code doesn’t give you access to the system, email email@example.com and we’ll get it sorted as soon as we can.
-If you are on Twitter, you can also message us @voterchoiceau for assistance.
+A. If you get your email for the next survey and find that your link doesn’t work, email firstname.lastname@example.org and we’ll get it sorted as soon as we can.
+If you are on Facebook or Twitter, you can also message us @voterchoiceau for assistance.
 Glitches do happen unfortunately, but we’ll do our best to minimise them and sort them out quickly.

-Q. Can I stop and come back to finish the questionnaire later?
+Q. Can I stop and come back to finish the survey later?

-A. Yes.
+A. Yes, if you are using the link in your email.
 Once you start your questionnaire, you can stop at anytime by simply closing the browser window, and re-enter by simply clicking the link in your email again.
-You have one week from the time you start to complete the questionnaire.
+You have one week from the time you start to complete the survey.
 It is better to try and do it in one go if you can but life happens!
-Email firstname.lastname@example.org if you have any trouble getting back in to your questionnaire.
+Email email@example.com if you have any trouble getting back in to your survey.

 Q. What does a ‘panel’ mean?